-We measured the degree to which the categorical gender balance of articles cited in the Journal of Cognitive Neuroscience from 2009-2020 reflected the gender balance of the authorship of the journal during that time frame.
-The results indicate that papers authored by men as the first and last authors have been over-cited compared to what would be expected based on the number of papers published by the journal that were authored by "MM" teams.
-By contrast, papers authored by teams with at least one woman in the first-and/or last-author position have been under-cited.
+We measured the degree to which the categorical gender balance of papers cited in JoCN from 2009 to 2020 reflected the gender balance of the authorship of the journal during that timeframe.
+The results indicate that papers authored by men as the first and last authors have been overcited compared with what would be expected based on the number of papers published by the journal that were authored by "MM" teams.
+By contrast, papers authored by teams with at least one woman in the first-and/or last-author position have been undercited.

-These findings indicate that the gender imbalance in citation practices that was previously reported for broad-scope neuroscience journals (Dworkin et al., 2020) extends to the sub-field of cognitive neuroscience.
-The fact that this pattern of imbalance is present in

-JoCN papers published by each of the four gender-defined groups that we have considered here (MM, WM, MW, WW) indicates that this imbalance results, at least in part, from systemic factors at play in the field overall.
+These findings indicate that the gender imbalance in citation practices that was previously reported for broadscope neuroscience journals (Dworkin et al., 2020) extends to the subfield of cognitive neuroscience.
+The fact that this pattern of imbalance is present in JoCN papers published by each of the four gender-defined groups that we have considered here (MM, WM, MW, and WW) indicates that this imbalance results, at least in part, from systemic factors at play in the field overall.